menacit/practical_cryptography_course/16-hash_pow.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% ORNL (CC BY 2.0)" -->
-Cryptographic hash functions require quiet a bit of CPU cycles.
+Cryptographic hash functions require quite a bit of CPU cycles.

 How can we prove that the user has wasted processing power on hashing?